Nitecore UT32 Headlamp Review

-Nitecore has released a new headlamp, which incorporates some now-common features in unusual ways.
-It’s a dual emitter headlamp, with one CW and one WW emitter.
-Read on for how it works, and some testing!
+Nitecore has released the Nitecore UT32 Headlamp, which incorporates some now-common features in unusual ways.
+It’s a dual emitter headlamp.
+Read on!

 Official Specs and Features